This post may include affiliate links. Thank you for your support.

 • Substitution: While I don’t recommend ditching the maple glaze for brussels sprouts (it really does pair magically well with our crunchy cruciferous pals), you can also use an equal amount of honey or agave if needed.

-• Hazelnuts – Thinking about the flavor of toasted hazelnuts is enough to make my mouth water.
+• Nuts – Thinking about the flavor of toasted nuts is enough to make my mouth water.
 Plus, the crunch gives our maple syrup roasted brussel sprouts a welcome pop of texture.
+Hazelnuts, almonds, walnuts, and pecans all work well in this recipe.

 • Dried Cranberries – Sweet, tart, and perfectly seasonal.
 They’re the perfect foil to the nutty brassicas!